 Table Of Contents

-- Taste: Since Traeger ribs are smoked, they have that amazing hickory smoked flavor that all the bbq restaurants have.
+- TASTE: Since Traeger ribs are smoked, they have that amazing hickory smoked flavor that all the bbq restaurants have.
 When dipped in bbq sauce, its a match made in heaven!

-- Texture: These ribs are juicy and fall off the bone tender.
+- TEXTURE: These ribs are juicy and fall off the bone tender.
 Like seriously!
 They’re perfectly smoked for a melt-in-your-mouth texture!
 Simply incredible.

-- Ease: This recipe is very easy to make.
+- EASE: This recipe is very easy to make.
 Just remove the membrane, season the ribs, and let the smoked do all the hard work.

-- Rack of spare ribs– I get mine at costco
+- Rack of spare ribs– I get mine at Costco.

-- Seasonings- Kosher salt and Coarse ground black pepper or a combination of the two
+- Seasonings- Kosher salt and Coarse ground black pepper or a combination of the two.

-- Barbecue sauce- use your favorite (optional)
+- Barbecue sauce- Use your favorite (optional).

-- Hickory pellets– for the smoker
+- Hickory pellets– For the smoker.

-How to make Smoked Ribs
+How to Make Smoked Ribs

-- Prep the spare ribs.
+- Prep the pork ribs.
 First, pat the ribs dry with a paper towel.
 Then flip them so they are bone-side up and, using a paper towel for grip, pull the membrane off the ribs.
 Discard.

 - Season them.
 Generously season the ribs with salt and pepper.